 Reduce Exposure to Toxins

-This is a BIG topic when it comes to health because toxins are actually one of the root causes of chronic symptoms and disease (stay tuned for more on that), but they can also make you more susceptible to acute infections because of how they strain your immune system and cause inflammation.
+This is a BIG topic when it comes to health because toxins are actually one of the root causes of chronic symptoms and disease (read more about that here), but they can also make you more susceptible to acute infections because of how they strain your immune system and cause inflammation.
 So which toxins should you avoid?

 PERSONAL CARE AND CLEANING PRODUCTS